Skip to main content

 The right start date depends on your situation:

 • If you're moving to Spain for the first time and haven't arrived yet, your insurance must start on your arrival date.
-The authorities don't require your coverage to begin on the day of your appointment — but they do require an insurance certificate that shows your arrival date as the start date.
+To get your insurance certificate, which you'll need for your visa or residence appointment, you'll need to sign up before that appointment, or before you arrive if you enter Spain without a visa.
+The authorities don't require your coverage to begin on the day of your appointment, but they do require an insurance certificate that shows you will be covered on your arrival date.

 • If you're renewing a visa or residence permit and were previously insured elsewhere, your new policy should start the day after your previous policy expires.
 This ensures you don't have any gap in health coverage.